Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple’s health suite vs other fitness tracking platforms

-This highlights Apple’s biggest selling point regarding health and fitness: its versatility and support for third-party apps.
+Apple’s biggest selling point regarding health and fitness tracking is its versatility and support for third-party apps.
 Out of the box, the Apple Watch is a fairly basic fitness tracker (albeit nicely made and with on-point accuracy).
 By choosing from a huge range of third-party apps, Apple Watch users can capitalize on the device’s potential and hone in on the details they care about most.
 The Apple health suite makes that process seamless.

 Apple Health’s biggest competition is Google Fit.
 Like Apple Health, Google Fit’s main purpose is to collect and store data from various apps and platforms.
 It also combines this data to provide Move Minutes and Heart Points.
 These scores, created based on information from the American Heart Association, essentially represent activity and exercise.

 While your choice of platform will likely be dictated by your operating system (Health is only beneficial for iOS users), there are plenty of differences worth considering between Google Fit and Apple Health.

 On balance, Apple Health offers a more comprehensive list of metrics and provides more detailed trends and progress.
 For example, Apple Health supports data relating to diet, alcohol level, blood glucose, and more.
 However, with Move Minutes and Heart Points, Google Fit functions as more of a fitness platform in its own right.
 It is also possible to integrate Google Fit data with Apple Health.

-So, that’s your total guide to Apple Health, Apple Fitness, and Apple Fitness Plus.
+So, that’s your basic guide to Apple Health, Apple Fitness, and Apple Fitness Plus.
 It’s a powerful toolset that empowers iOS users to do more with health and fitness data.
 But what do you make of the platform?
 Do you use Apple Health or Google Fit?
 Let us know.